ABridoux/scout/Sources/Scout/Scout.docc/Articles/getting-started.md

 let tomHeight = try yaml.get("Tom", "height").double
 ```

 > Note: As you might have noticed, calling `get()` can throw an error.
 This is the case for most `PathExplorer` functions.
-Whenever an element in the provided path does not exist, for instance an index out of bounds, or a missing key, a relevant error will be thrown to let you take the relevant action.
+Whenever an element in the provided path does not exist, for instance an index out of bounds, or a missing key, a relevant error will be thrown.

 As a last example, here's how to read Robert first hobby inside an array: